- [dedication] "To the guerilla bookshop manager known to friends as 'ppint' [...]"

 Jimmy Riddle is rhyming slang for "piddle".

-+ [p.
-56] "the window opened into the branches of a cherry tree."
+- [p.
+56] "In the summer the window opened into the branches of a cherry tree."

 Possibly another echo of Mary Poppins (see the annotation for p.
 25), who lived at 10 Cherry Tree Road.
 The raven's constant harping on about robins also echoes the movie.